carlosjgarza89/sample_linear_data/README.md

 # sample_linear_data
-Sample data for linear sklearn workflow
+Sample data and linear regression model workflow

-This repository's purpose is to create data for a blog.
+This repository was created as a read-along companion to a blog meant to help new users get started with Scikit-learn.

+The blog can be found [here](https://www.carlosgarza.io/blog/scikit-learn-crash-course)